pedrohcs8/pedrohcs8/README.md

 ### Hi my name is pedrohcs8! 👋

-- 🔭 I’m currently working on JavaScript
+- 🔭 I’m currently working on JavaScript, TypeScript and C#
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning TS, React and Next.JS
+- 🇧🇷 I’m a Brazilian but I speak English too!
 - ⚡ Fun fact: I have a 30M ethernet cable in my bedroom

 <div>